 Careers for information technology graduates

 Information technology is a lucrative industry offering a variety of career paths.
-The following list includes a few of these career specialities, along with education, salary and job outlook information.
+The following list includes a few of these career specialties, along with education, salary and job outlook information.

-Computer and information systems managers plan and implement computer systems within organizations.
-According to the BLS, most of these professionals hold bachelor degrees in an IT-related field.
-Their employment is expected to grow by 17 percent through 2018.
-May 2009, median salary for computer and information systems managers: $120,640.
+- Computer and information systems managers plan and implement computer systems within organizations.
+According to the BLS, most of these professionals hold bachelor's degrees in an IT-related field.
+Their employment is expected to grow by 15 percent through 2022.
+May 2014 median salary for computer and information systems managers: $127,640

-Computer network, systems, and database administrators help organizations store and share information via their computer networks, intranets and the Internet.
-The BLS notes that these professionals have varied educational backgrounds, making this an ideal career for those with associate degrees in information technology.
-Employment of these professionals is expected to grow by a whopping 23 percent in the decade preceding 2018.
-May 2009, median salary of computer network, systems, and database administrators: $74,290.
+- Database administrators help organizations store and share information via their computer networks, intranets and the Internet.
+The BLS notes that these professionals have varied educational backgrounds.
+Employment of these professionals is expected to grow by an average rate of 12 percent in the decade preceding 2022.
+May 2014 median salary of database admins: $80,280

-Computer software engineers and programmers create and test software and other computer applications.
+- Software Developers, Applications create and test software and other computer applications.
 The BLS notes that an associate degree in information technology is typically adequate education for these professionals.
-May 2009, average annual salary for computer programmers: $74,690.
+May 2014 average annual salary for applications-oriented software developers: $95,510

-Computer support specialists help organizations and workers use and repair computers and related software.
-An associate degree in information technology is adequate education for most computer support specialist positions, which the BLS projects will grow by 14 percent between 2008 and 2018.
-May 2009, average annual salary for computer support specialists: $47,360.
+- Computer User Support Specialists help organizations and workers use and repair computers and related software.
+An associate degree in information technology is adequate education for most computer support specialist positions, which the BLS projects will grow by 17 percent between 2012 and 2022.
+May 2014 average annual salary for computer user support specialists: $47,610

-Visit our Guide to College Majors to learn more about information technology programs, including the following majors: Networking, Web Design, Computer Programming, Network Security, and Information Technology.
+Visit our Guide to College Majors to learn more about information technology programs.

 Or, browse online associate degree programs in information technology to learn more about the specific IT programs offered by WorldWideLearn's education partners.
 When you find one that interests you, fill out the form requesting more information, and an admissions representative will contact you.